 Shopify: The leading eCommerce platform to easily build your online store, used by over 4 million entrepreneurs worldwide.
 Get 3 months for only $1/month and claim your free trial today.

 So, what is a URL shortener?
 A URL shortener is just what it sounds like, a service you can use to shorten a URL or link.
 It takes a long and complicated link and transforms it into something simpler.

 If you're using links to spread the word about your business, but those links are long, unclear, or complicated, people are less likely to use or click them.

-Let’s take, for example, social media.
-When someone considers clicking through to your website, the first thing they’re going to look at is the content image (if applicable).
+Let's take, for example, social media.
+When someone considers clicking through to your website, the first thing they'll look at is the content image (if applicable).
 If that image catches their eye, they may consider pausing long enough to read the copy.
-The third and final thing they’re going to use to evaluate the trustworthiness of your post is the link itself.
+The third and final thing they will use to evaluate your post's trustworthiness is the link itself.